moondance-labs/tanssi-docs/node-operators/rpc.md

 ---
 title: Run an RPC Node Using Docker
-description: How to set up and run a ContainerChain node using Docker, so you can have your own RPC endpoint-as-a-backend to support your DApps and interact with your chain.
+description: How to set up and run a Tanssi Appchain node using Docker, so you can have your own RPC endpoint-as-a-backend to support your DApps and interact with your chain.
 ---

-# Run an RPC Node Using Docker
+# Run an Appchain Node Using Docker

 ## Introduction {: #introduction }

-Running an RPC node on a Tanssi ContainerChain allows you to connect to the network, discover other nodes to synch with through a bootnode, and offer an interaction layer for DApps over the WebSocket protocol.
+Running a Tanssi Appchain node allows you to connect to and interact with the network using your infrastructure via either HTTP or WebSocket protocols.

+Nodes store block data and network state.
+However, developers can run different kinds of nodes:

+ - **Full Archive Node** - a node storing the entire block data and network state at all block heights.
+Such nodes are helpful when querying historical data from old blocks.
+However, a full archive node takes up a lot of space

+  - **Full Pruned Node** - a node storing block data and network state up to some specific number of blocks before the current block height.
+Such nodes are helpful when querying recent data or submitting transactions through your infrastructure.
+They require much less space than an archival node but don't store the full network state

-In this guide, you'll learn how to quickly spin up a ContainerChain node using [Docker](https://www.docker.com/){target=\_blank} on a Linux computer.
+In this guide, you'll learn how to quickly spin up a Tanssi Appchain node using [Docker](https://www.docker.com/){target=\_blank} on a Linux computer.

 !!! note
     It is not possible to run an RPC node for Snap Appchains as they run on a private network, and their nodes are, therefore, unable to reach for synching.